 Additionally, Dennard’s done plenty of legwork for stressed-out parents and teens; the online prep course separates schools by region and audition statistics, and even provides organizational tools, so that a student’s “parents and college counselors can all get online and make sure the student is on task and all the requirements are met.”

-Beginning in the second half of a student’s junior year of high school, Dennard says there are a few first steps to take to ensure a smoother college audition process.
+Beginning in the second half of a student’s junior year of high school, Dennard says there are three steps to take to ensure a smoother college audition process.

-Next, she says students will want to begin compiling a list of programs that meet their desires, and this is where a coach can be helpful.
-“But be sure it’s a coach who has experience in college auditions,” she encourages.
-“It’s very specific and it’s different from other kinds of auditions.”
+Next, she says students should begin compiling a list of programs that meet their needs.
+This is where a coach can be helpful.
+“But be sure it’s a coach who has experience in college auditions,” she notes.
+“It’s very specific, and it’s different from other kinds of auditions.”

-And last, acting program or not, students should make sure their lists are balanced.
-“If you were only gonna apply to Harvard, Yale, and Princeton, you might be disappointed at the end of the day,” Dennard says.
+Finally, acting program or not, students should make sure their lists are balanced.
+“If you were only going apply to Harvard, Yale, and Princeton, you might be disappointed at the end of the day,” Dennard says.